midstar/homeassistant_tuya_with_bht-002_support/README.md

 The reason for the issue with BHT-002 is that the thermostat does not follow the Tuya Open API specification.
-The temperature values to/from the termostat should be divided by 10 in spec but BHT-002 divides temperature with 2.
+The temperature values to/from the thermostat should be divided by 10 in spec but BHT-002 divides temperature with 2.

 I made a workaround in the Tuya integration for this issue found